Kaylan-W/CPSC-210-Final-Project/README.md

 2. As a user, I want to view a list of all my subscriptions.
 3. As a user, I want to find out when my subscription will renew.
 4. As a user, I want to be able to cancel or remove a subscription from my list.
+5. As a user, I want to be able to save my subscription information to file while using the application and when quitting it.
+6. As a user, I want to have the option to reload data from the file when I start the application.